Frank Montgomery School: Secondary modern school

-With the enactment of the 1944 Education Act the school was designated a secondary modern school, known as Sturry County Secondary Modern School.
+With the enactment of the Education Act 1944 the school was designated a secondary modern school, known as Sturry County Secondary Modern School.
 It changed its name to The Frank Montgomery School in 1980.
 As a secondary modern school the Frank Montgomery School was a non-selective school which meant it almost exclusively took in pupils who had failed to pass the controversial eleven-plus exam, also known as the Kent Test, set by Kent County Council to stream children to attend either selective grammar schools or non-selective secondary modern schools.
 According to Anthony Sampson, in his book Anatomy of Britain (1965), there were structural problems within the testing process that underpinned the eleven plus which meant it tended to result in secondary modern schools being overwhelmingly dominated by the children of poor and working class parents, while grammar schools were dominated by the children of wealthier middle class parents.
 To some extent the Frank Montgomery School corresponded to this pattern by being dominated by poor and working class children, and by having both low academic expectations and poor examination results.